amgraham/dlist/README.md

 1. Count of items in a folder (not sure about this one; [feedback welcome](https://github.com/amgraham/dlist/issues/new))
 2. Modify the helper file to be able to perform simple regex/wildcard matching.
 3. More handlers for more types of files.
 Source code?
 Images?
-Sound (I doubt it).
+Sound?
 [Requests welcome](https://github.com/amgraham/dlist/issues/new).
 4. Easy drop-in stylesheets/themes.